mluna94/CSPC-491-GROUP-8/Backend.md

 ### Zustand:

-Use Zustand for managing application state, such as user data and chat state.
+Use for managing application state, such as user data and chat state.

 ## Utilities: